-The Algarve in southern Portugal may be known for boasting some of the best white sand beaches in Europe, but the northern part of the country has pristine coastlines all of its own.
+The Algarve in southern Portugal may be known for boasting some of the best white sand beaches in Europe.
+However, the northern part of the country has pristine coastlines all of its own.

 If you want magnificent scenery, head to Praia de Moledo.
 This beach sits at the mouth of the Minho River, just a stone’s throw away from the Spanish border.

-Getting to the Beaches of Northern Portugal
+Getting to the beaches of Northern Portugal

 There are countless beaches in Northern Portugal, all at varying distances from Porto.
 The Praia do Senhor da Pedro beach can be reached by boarding a train from Porto to Miramar.